 - Another window will appear at the bottom of which you will find the Privacy section.

-- Click on the Clear button beside the Clear File Explorer History and all your history will be deleted from the system.
+- Click on the Clear button beside the Clear File Explorer History, and all your history will be deleted from the system.

-2] Open the File Explore by Default
+2] Open the File Explorer by Default

 The File Explorer opens up the Quick Access window by default instead of This PC.
-Now some users might find this disturbing since they have gotten used to seeing This PC or the My Computer window whenever they opened the File Explorer.
+Some users might find this disturbing since they have gotten used to seeing This PC or the My Computer window whenever they opened the File Explorer.
 Well, a simple adjustment is all you need to back to those happy times.

 - Open the File Explorer and select the Change Folders and Search option.

-- In the next Window that appears, at the top, there is a drop-down button.
+- In the next window that appears, at the top, there is a drop-down button.

 - Select the This PC option from the list and hit OK.
 Now the Explorer will open into This PC by default.